isaacjstriker/isaacjstriker/README.md

 ## Hello, World

-Web developer specializing in Python and Go frameworks.
-I prefer Go.
-If I'm not creating a new repo, I'm usually scouring for repos to contribute to, or building an application on cc to keep my coding brain in check.
+Backend developer specializing in Python and Go, though I must admit, I prefer Go.
+I'm usually scouring for repos to contribute to, completing challenges on boot.dev, or working on a personal project.
 If you know any good books on programming theory, please let me know.
-I need to add to my stack LOL.
+I need to add to my stack.

 <p align="left">
   <img src="https://api.boot.dev/v1/users/public/d353f10d-54cb-41b1-9293-9ce713f35e6a/thumbnail" >